kayensmet/Self-driving-bicycle-2025-2026/docs/balance/hardware_implementation.md

 ## Notes for future teams

-- The board is modular — it can be removed and reinstalled without resoldering anything.
+- The board is modular, it can be removed or moved.
 - IMU 2 is already wired and has a unique I²C address.
 Adding it to the software only requires initializing it at `0x69`.
-- If you replace an IMU, make sure to wire the AD0 pin correctly to preserve the address assignment in the table above.